 It’s a process that involves scripts and technology platforms, and it happens on just about every single page on the Internet.

-What Is A Data Provider?
+What Is A Data Broker?

-Information offered by data providers includes:
+Information offered by data brokers includes:

 - User segmentsAd viewability